pechyony/path-planning/README.md

 * src - folder of the source files
 * path_planning.mp4 - video of the car driving 5 miles using our implementation of path planning
 * writeup.md - description of implementation of path planning
+* images - folder of images used in writeup.md